 General Description: Bare Island is arguably Sydney’s most popular snorkelling site.
-Bare Island was created during the Crimean War, the location was immortalised in the block buster film Mission Impossible 2, as the Virus Factory.
+Bare Island was created during the Crimean War, the location was immortalised in the blockbuster film Mission Impossible 2, as the Virus Factory.
 The best snorkelling is on the inside of the island, between the island and mainland.
 You can follow the mainland from the beach on the left all the way around under the bridge.
-Just be careful as there are a lot of fishermen that cast there lines from bridge.
+Just be careful as there are a lot of fishermen that cast their lines from bridges.
 (Make sure you have your dive knife handy).
-Cuttle fish, schooling fish, Blue Groupers and many more awesome species can be viewed here.
+Cuttlefish, schooling fish, Blue Groupers and many more awesome species can be viewed here.

 Make sure you bring a couple of dollars for an ice cream cone from Mr Wippy after your snorkel.
 The snake man is the highlight of the area, and he runs free shows most weekends.
 You can find him at the large wooden snake pit on the left as you drive into La’ Perouse.
 There is nearly no shade at all at this site.
 So if you are going to be here all day, pack sunscreen, hat and make sure you have plenty of water.